hsiong/learning-my-note/tool/uml.md

 + Inheritance − Inheritance is the mechanism of making new classes from existing ones.

-+ Polymorphism − It defines the mechanism to exists in different forms.
++ Polymorphism − he provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.

 ```OO Analysis → OO Design → OO implementation using OO languages```